a-morrow/inc5000_etl_webscrape/README.md

 # Scrape_Inc5000
-Creating an ETL to scrape INC5000 data and export data to be used for further analysis
+Creating an ETL to scrape INC5000 data and export the data to be used for further analysis (company, industry, competitor)

 Found hidden API in INC5000 backend through the Network > Fetch/XHR tab tab allowing the extraction of information directly from the backend server in the form of a JSON object.